 Meditation is something that Goku doesn't skip, so you shouldn't either.

-You can start with a five minutes session and gradually increase as you become better at it.
-It may bring you some benefits regarding calmness and personality transformation [2].
+You can start with a five-minute session and gradually increase as you become better at it.
+According to the Journal of Psychosocial Nursing, it may bring you some benefits regarding calmness and personality transformation [2].

 In the end, it may even lead you to master a spirit bomb technique.
 Who knows.